How To Move To The UK From The US Without A Job?

 1. Graduate Visa

-If you don’t have a job but are aiming to take on further studies and stay in the United Kingdom, then a Graduate visa will allow you to do that.
+If you don’t have a job but aim to pursue further studies and stay in the United Kingdom, then a Graduate visa will allow you to do that.

 Graduate visas allow you to stay in the UK for at least two years after completing a course there.
-The only catch is that you have to be in the UK to apply for one, so the best route is to get a student visa, go to the UK to study, and apply for a graduate visa once you’re finished.
+The best way to apply for a graduate visa is to secure a student visa, study in the UK, and then apply.

 If you meet all the following requirements, you can apply for a Graduate visa:

-• Upon successful completion of your course, your education provider has informed the Home Office.
+- Upon completing your course, your education provider has informed the Home Office.

 2. Tier 5 Youth Mobility Visa